lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 ![Listener at and up vectors](listener_at_up.png)

-The “at” vector basically points where the listener is facing, by default its coordinates are $$(0, 0, -1)$$.
-The “up” vector determines which direction is up for the listener and, by default it points to $$(0, 1, 0)$$.
+The “at” vector basically points where the listener is facing and by default its coordinates are $$(0, 0, -1)$$.
+The “up” vector determines which direction is up for the listener, and by default it points to $$(0, 1, 0)$$.
 So the three components of each of those two vectors are what are set in the ```alListenerfv``` method call.
 This method is used to transfer a set of floats (a variable number of floats) to a property, in this case, the orientation.

-Before continuing it's necessary to stress out some concepts in relation to source and listener speeds.
+Before continuing, it's necessary to stress out some concepts in relation to source and listener speeds.
 The relative speed between sources and listener will cause OpenAL to simulate Doppler effect.
-In case you don’t know, Doppler effect is what causes that a moving object that is getting closer to you seems to emit in a higher frequency than it seems to emit when is walking away.
-The thing, is that, simply by setting a source or listener velocity, OpenAL will not update their position for you.
+In case you don’t know, Doppler effect is what causes that a moving object that is getting closer to you seems to emit in a higher frequency than it seems to emit when it is moving away.
+The thing is, that simply by setting a source or listener velocity, OpenAL will not update their position for you.
 It will use the relative velocity to calculate the Doppler effect, but the positions won’t be modified.
-So, if you want to simulate a moving source or listener you must take care of updating their positions in the game loop.
+So, if you want to simulate a moving source or listener, you must take care of updating their positions in the game loop.

-Now that we have modelled the key elements we can set them up to work, we need to initialize OpenAL library, so we will create a new class named ```SoundManager``` that will handle this.
+Now that we have modelled the key elements, we can set them up to work; we need to initialize the OpenAL library, so we will create a new class named ```SoundManager``` that will handle this.
 Here’s a fragment of the definition of this class.

 ```java
 package org.lwjglb.engine.sound;